 Richard and I are okay.
 We are ready to fight it out.
 But, if you feel the need to do something, then please donate to Cancer Reasearch.
 Donate to Metavivor or any other agency that focuses on research.
 I would love to see a cure in my lifetime.

-I am a 41 year-old mother of two beautiful little boys ( 8 and 5).
-I work for Big Brothers Big Sisters of Broward County.
-I have been a mentor for 15 years.
-I am honored to be the 2018 National Big Sister of the Year.
-I was diagnosed with Stage 4 Metastatic Breast Cancer in 2017, but I was Initially diagnosed with Stage 3 IDC Breast Cancer in August of 2016.
-Happy to be going into my 3rd year living with MBC.....
+I am a 44 year-old mother of two beautiful boys ( 11 & 8 y/o ).
+I have been a Big Sister for Big Brothers Big Sisters for over 18 years.
+I was honored as the 2018 National Big Sister of the Year.
+I was diagnosed with Stage 4 Metastatic Breast Cancer in 2017, but I was Initially diagnosed with Stage 3 Invasive Ductal Carcinoma (IDC) Breast Cancer in August of 2016, when I was just 37 years old.
+Blessed to be in my 6th year living with MBC.....
 This is my story.
 I hope someone is inspired by my truth!

 View all posts by GreenChemoNinjas